A Wizard of Earthsea: Background

 The short stories published in 1964 introduced the world of Earthsea and important concepts in it, such as Le Guin's treatment of magic.
 "The Rule of Names" also introduced Yevaud, a dragon who features briefly in A Wizard of Earthsea.
-Le Guin's depiction of Earthsea was influenced by her familiarity with Native American legends as well as Norse mythology.
+Her depiction of Earthsea was influenced by her familiarity with Native American legends as well as Norse mythology.
 Her knowledge of myths and legends, as well as her familial interest in anthropology, have been described by scholar Donna White as allowing her to create "entire cultures" for the islands of Earthsea.
 The influence of Norse lore in particular can be seen in the characters of the Kargs, who are blonde and blue-eyed, and worship two gods who are brothers.
-The influence of Taoist thought on Le Guin's writing is also visible in the idea of a cosmic "balance" in the universe of Earthsea.
+The influence of Taoist thought on Le Guin's writing is also visible in the idea of a cosmic "balance".

 Book

 Setting

 Earthsea itself is an archipelago, or group of islands.
-In the fictional history of this world, the islands were raised from the ocean by Segoy, an ancient deity or hero.
-The world is inhabited by both humans and dragons, and several among the humans are sorcerers or wizards.
+In the fictional history of this world, the islands were raised from the ocean by a being called Segoy.
+The world is inhabited by both humans and dragons, and most or all humans have some innate magical gift, some are more gifted sorcerers or wizards.
 The world is shown as being based on a delicate balance, which most of its inhabitants are aware of, but which is disrupted by somebody in each of the original trilogy of novels.
-The setting of Earthsea is preindustrial, and has many cultures within the widespread archipelago.
-Most of the characters of the story are of the Hardic peoples, who are dark-skinned, and who populate most of the islands.
-Some of the Eastern islands are populated by the white-skinned Kargish people, who see the Hardic folk as evil sorcerers: the Kargish, in turn, are viewed by the Hardic as barbarians.
-The far western regions of the archipelago are where the dragons live.
+Earthsea is pre-industrial and has diverse cultures within the widespread archipelago.
+Most of the characters are of the Hardic peoples, who are dark-skinned, and who populate most of the islands.
+Four large eastern islands are inhabited by the white-skinned Kargish people, who despise magic and see the Hardic folk as evil sorcerers: the Kargs, in turn, are viewed by the Hardic people as barbarians.
+The far western regions of the archipelago are the realm of the dragons.